 Best restaurants in Corvo

-Caldeirão: a buffet restaurant (self service) at lunchtime to facilitate the service to the number of people who come to eat in express tourism mode (or, as they say in Portuguese,“toca e foge“, something like “touch and run“) of those who come just to visit the Caldeirão, eat and return to Flores.
-There are three dishes to choose from each day (the best is always the fish of the day) and an offer of homemade desserts.
-At night they serve à la carte.
+Caldeirão: a restaurant that operates on a buffet (self-service) basis at lunchtime to streamline service for the many people who come for a quick meal (or, as they say in Portuguese, “toca e foge,” roughly meaning “grab and go”)—those who stop by just to visit Caldeirão, eat, and then head back to Flores.
+There are three dishes to choose from each day (the best is usually the fish of the day) and a selection of homemade desserts.
+In the evening, they serve à la carte.

 Caldeirão Restaurant at sunset.
 Photo by Randomtrip.
 All rights reserved.